View Document Text

 21

-information such as price quotes, dividend information, stock split information, news updates,
+information such as price quotes, dividend data, stock split information, news updates,

-access to the exchanges, daily, monthly pricing of securities, price charts and graphs and other
+exchange access, daily and monthly pricing of securities, price charts, graphs, and other

-The use of soft dollars does create a conflict of interest.
-Only certain trades are used for soft
+The use of soft dollars creates a conflict of interest.
+Only non-directed, commission-paying

 12.d.
 TRADE ORDER ROTATION

-B&G’s fully discretionary non-directed brokerage accounts and B&G directed accounts in a
+B&G’s fully discretionary, non-directed brokerage accounts, and directed accounts

-or execute trades.
-B&G communicates model trades the SMA/UMA platform partners.
+individual client or execute trades; instead, the firm communicates model trades to the

 •